Energy in California

-Energy consumption in California is dominated by transportation, due to the high number of motor vehicles and long commutes.
-California also is responsible for about 20% of total jet fuel consumption in the United States.
-The second largest energy sector is industry.
-Energy consumption of the state's residential sector per capita is lower than that of any other state except Hawaii thanks to a relatively mild climate.
+California has large energy resources, and in 2024 was the eighth-largest producer of crude oil.

-California has large energy resources, being among the top producers of oil, hydroelectricity, solar, biomass, and geothermal energy in the United States.
+The state was the second largest importer of electricity in 2024, and that year produced 57% of its in-state electricity generation from renewables, with the remaining in-state generation being 35% from natural gas and the rest from nuclear.
+Californians pay some of the highest prices for electricity, with an average price per kWh of $0.26 in May 2025, double the nationwide average of $0.13 per kWh.

 Electricity

 Natural gas-fired power plants typically account for almost one-half of in-state electricity generation.
 California is one of the largest hydroelectric power producers in the United States, and with adequate rainfall, hydroelectric power typically accounts for close to one-fifth of State electricity generation.
-Due to strict emission laws, only one coal-fired power plant remains operating in California, the 63-megawatt Argus Cogeneration Plant in Trona (San Bernardino County).
+There are plans to remove older dams.

 California's peak electricity demand of 52,061 megawatts occurred on September 6, 2022, during one of the longest and hottest September heatwaves on record, which encompassed multiple Western states.
 Widespread rolling blackouts were narrowly avoided due to conservation efforts, though several thousand customers in Palo Alto and Alameda had their power cut when the California Independent System Operator told those cities' municipal power companies to shed load.
 The CEO of CAISO stated that the 3,300 megawatts of grid storage batteries added since the August 2020 rolling blackouts were definitely helpful during this event.
 The previous peak was on July 24, 2006, at 2:44 pm, with 50,270 MW.
 After the 2006 record, measures to reduce peak load resulted in decreased peak demand, even as the state's population continued to grow.
 On September 1, 2017, the peak load was 50,116 MW.

 Although California's population increased by 13% during the 1990s, the state did not build any new major power plants during that time, although existing in-state power plants were expanded and power output was increased nearly 30% from 1990 to 2001.
 However, between 2000 and 2015, California built nearly 500 new power plants to supplement the 700 operating in 2000, boosting power supplies by 43%.